-'One of sport's biggest achievements' - but Djokovic eyes more
+'One of sport's biggest achievements' - and Djokovic eyes more

 The Serb has spent the most weeks at number one in ATP ranking history (since 1973) and next week will be his 390th at the top of the men's game.

 "You need to reinvent yourself, because everyone else does," Djokovic said.
-"As a 36-year-old competing with 20-year-olds I probably have to do it more than ever."
+"As a 36-year-old competing with 20-year-olds, I probably have to do it more than ever."

 The four-time US Open champion added: "It's a constant, evolving process of me trying to implement certain things that will give me an edge over the young guns."